-- One must successfully run WPS, and create

-met_em. file for more than one time period

-- Move or link WPS output files to the run directory:
+- One must successfully run WPS to prepare data required, and create met_em. file for multiple time period for initial and boundary conditions - Move or link WPS/metgrid output files to the run directory:

 '''

 cd test/em_real

-ln -s ../../WPS/met_em.d0 .
+ln -s ../../WPS/met_em.d01. .

 '''

-- Edit namelist.input file for runtime options (at mininum, one must edit &time_control for start, end and integration times, and &domains for grid dimensions) - Run the real-data initialization program:
+- Edit namelist.input file for runtime options (at mininum, one must edit &time_control for start, end and integration times, and &domains for grid dimensions)

+- Run the real-data initialization program:

+./real.exe if compiled serially / SMP, or